 • Boost employee performance

 • Receive additional support through our professional network for questions outside of our scope

 Tandem Food LLC develops customized payment plans to ensure the value of partnering with us for your food safety needs.

 My company is a small business and food safety consulting sounds expensive.
 Why should I invest in developing a food safety plan?

 A documented food safety plan reassures you and your customers that you are doing everything you can to preserve your product and brand integrity.
-The cost of implementing a food safety plan can cost as little as $3000 where food recalls in the US cost companies an average of $10,000,000 in direct costs alone*.
-A food safety plan not only saves you stress and capital, but improves your food safety, profits, and performance.
+The cost of implementing a food safety plan can be tailored to your budget where food recalls in the US cost companies an average of $10,000,000 in direct costs alone*.
+A food safety plan not only saves you stress and capital, but improves your food safety, profits, and brand.

 *According to a study by the Food Marketing Institute and the Grocery Manufacturers Association